Paramilitary punishment attacks in Northern Ireland: Consequences

 According to psychiatrist Oscar Daly, who treats victims of the attacks, the characteristics of those who tend to be victims—such as having had poor parenting and preexisting mental health problems—make them more vulnerable to psychological sequelae.
-A 1995 study found that symptoms of post-traumatic stress disorder, such as flashbacks, hypervigilance, difficulty concentrating, and attempts to numb or minimize the incident, are common in youth who survive a punishment attack.
+A 1995 study found that symptoms of post-traumatic stress disorder, such as flashbacks, hypervigilance, difficulty concentrating, and attempts to numb or minimise the incident, are common in youth who survive a punishment attack.
 According Hamill's research, desire to escape fear and the feeling of powerlessness can contribute to problems with alcoholism and drug abuse.
 More than one-third of her subjects suffered from extended bouts of depression following attacks and 22% said that they had attempted suicide.
-Mallon analyzed the 402 suicides in Northern Ireland between 2007 and 2009 and identified 19 cases in which young men had killed themselves after being threatened with punishment attacks for alleged criminal or anti-social behaviour.
+Mallon analysed the 402 suicides in Northern Ireland between 2007 and 2009 and identified 19 cases in which young men had killed themselves after being threatened with punishment attacks for alleged criminal or anti-social behaviour.

 In 2002, the National Health Service estimated that it spent at least £1.5 million annually on treating the victims of punishment attacks.
 Depending on the time period under consideration, the per-patient cost of treating victims who have been physically attacked varies from £2,855 (2012–2013) to £6,017 (pre-1994) in 2015 pounds.
 These figures only include the first hospital admission and therefore do not include the cost of treating resulting psychological disorders.
 The lower cost is due both to less severe attacks and improved treatment techniques.
 Many victims were treated at Royal Victoria Hospital, Belfast, which developed expertise in dealing with the particular injuries involved.
 Punishment beatings often leave victims with serious injuries and permanently disabled.
 Kneecapping often resulted in neurovascular damage which had to be treated with weeks in the hospital and extensive outpatient rehabilitation, but medical advancements allowed most later victims to regain most function in their limbs.
 Between 1969 and 2003, 13 patients treated at Musgrave Park Hospital in Belfast required leg amputation because of kneecapping attacks.

 If considered "innocent victims of violent crime", victims of punishment attacks (like others injured by paramilitaries) are eligible for compensation by the Compensation Agency of the Northern Ireland Office.